Lavenzaa/KitchenDutySchedule/README.md

 - Generate schedule monthly
 - 2 dorm residents per day/night
 - Avoid same pairs within the month
-- Record to store name, room no and enrollment period
+- Record to store name, room no. and enrollment period
 - Residents move in and out so records should be editable
 - Max shifts in a month limited to 3
 - Record of how many shifts done in a month for each resident (No recording needed, just display)
-- In Google Calendar: Tangerine for fall students and lavendar for spring
+- In Google Calendar: Tangerine for fall students and lavender for spring
 - Allow Resident Assistants to make final changes to the schedule
 - Make records and shifts done sortable